UH System Policies and Procedures

 IX.
 Contract Administration and CloseoutPolicy

-After contract award, UH will administer purchases of Construction and professional architecture and engineering services in a manner to ensure the contract is performed satisfactorily and in a timely manner while ensuring the financial interests of the University are protected.
+After contract award, UH will administer purchases of Construction and Professional Services in a manner to ensure the contract is performed satisfactorily and in a timely manner while ensuring the financial interests of the University are protected.

 Step 1: FCO shall be responsible for post-award contracting actions including, but not limited to, the actions listed below for contracts executed by FCO or any other project on a case by case basis.
 OPRPM shall be responsible for post-award contracting actions including, but not limited to, the actions listed below for contracts originally processed by OPRPM.